TTWNO/tait.tech/isaif.md

 <p id="227">227.
 Our discussion of leftism has a serious weakness.
 It is still far from clear what we mean by the word “leftist.”
 There
 doesn’t seem to be much we can do about this.
 Today leftism is fragmented into a whole spectrum of activist movements.
-Yet not all activist movements are leftist, and some activist movements (e.g., radical environmentalism) seem to include both personalities of the leftist type and personalities of thoroughly un-leftist types who ought to know better than to collaborate with leftists.
+Yet not all activist movements are leftist, and some activist movements (e.g. radical environmentalism) seem to include both personalities of the leftist type and personalities of thoroughly un-leftist types who ought to know better than to collaborate with leftists.
 Varieties of leftists fade out gradually into varieties of non-leftists and we ourselves would often be hard-pressed to decide whether a given individual is or is not a leftist.
 To the extent that it is defined at all, our conception of leftism is